Mosamorphing/WTF-Graph/02_Deploying Subgraph/readme.md

 ![logs](./img/2-3.png)

+# Summary

+In this lecture, we looked at indexing a project in the Subgraph Studio, how to set up a playground and what it allows developers and users to fetch data easily.
-We're going to cover how to publish in the next lecture.
+In the next lecture, we're going to cover how to publish to a decentralized network in the next lecture.